MaxMotovilov/galette/README.md

 and including the nonce (or enough information to reconstruct it) in the key identifier part of the cookie name.
 When used for SSO purposes, the secret key must be shared between all participating application instances.

-* This implementation provides a simple key manager that uses current UTC timestamp as a nonce.
+* This implementation provides a simple key manager that uses random 64-bit number as a nonce.
 This does not guarantee key uniqueness but should be sufficient in most cases; enterprise-level single sign-on requires significantly more sophisticated key management strategies that should be implemented by the users of the library.

 ### Usage scenarios